Hurricane Michael upgraded to Category 3 storm, officials say

 Hurricane Michael was upgraded to a "major" Category 3 storm Tuesday evening, with fierce winds and some strengthening still expected ahead of landfall, officials say.

-Hurricane Michael, moving northward at 12 mph, was located about 295 miles south of Panama City, Florida, according to a 5 p.m.
+The storm, moving northward at 12 mph, was located about 295 miles south of Panama City, Florida, according to a 5 p.m.
 ET advisory from the National Hurricane Center (NHC).

-The storm with maximum sustained winds of 120 mph was forecast to bring “life-threatening storm surge” and drench parts of the northeastern Gulf Coast, the advisory said.
+With maximum sustained winds of 120 mph, Hurricane Michael was forecast to bring “life-threatening storm surge” and drench parts of the northeastern Gulf Coast, the advisory said.

 “On the forecast track, the center of Michael will move across the eastern Gulf of Mexico through tonight,” the NHC advisory said.
 “The center of Michael is then expected to move inland over the Florida Panhandle or Florida Big Bend area on Wednesday, and then move northeastward across the southeastern United States Wednesday night and Thursday, and move off the Mid-Atlantic coast away from the United States on Friday.”